CyberSyntax/org-story/README.md

 • Clean up heading text by removing extraneous markers (e.g., asterisks, priority markers, SCHEDULED lines, and inline link syntax) and normalize spacing.
 • Display the concatenated narrative plot in a separate buffer with a clickable interface that lets you jump back to the original heading.

-When you run the narrative plot command, org-story automatically splits the window vertically.
+When you run the narrative plot command, Org-story automatically splits the window vertically.
 The upper window shows the original Org file (approximately 38.2% of the height, following the golden ratio) while the lower window displays the narrative plot (about 61.8% of the height).
 In the plot window, pressing RET or clicking a segment takes you directly to its source location in the Org file.

 ## Features